mercadopago/devsite-docs/guides/qr-code/qr-attended/qr-attended-part-b.en.md

 By default, QR orders expires 10 minutes after being created or automatically if it’s closed.

 If you require a different expiration time, you can send the header `X-Ttl-Store-Preference` with the time you need expressed in seconds.
-I.e., if you want 5 minutes as the available time, you’ll have to send the header `X-Ttl-Store-Preference`: 300.
+I.e., if you want 5 minutes as the available time, you’ll have to send the header `X-Ttl-Store-Preference: 300`.